 The AH&LA Board of Directors is comprised of C-level lodging executives representing the full scope of the lodging sector, including brands, owners and REITs, management companies, independents, and state associations.
 The AH&LA board meets twice yearly to discuss a broad range of industry- and association-related issues.

 The AH&LA Executive Committee is comprised of 14 members from the board of directors and AH&LA's officers, and acts as the association's core governance group.

 Each elected officer must be actively engaged in and devote the major part of his/her time to the hotel business.
 AH&LA's nominating committee submits a candidate(s) to the membership and a special election is held during AH&LA's Fall Conference to select one individual to become secretary/treasurer.
 In turn, this person moves up in office each year-- ultimately becoming the chairman of AH&LA.

-AH&LA has more than 40 committees that help advise the strategic direction of the association and position us advantageously in the marketplace.
+AH&LA has a wide range of committees that help advise the strategic direction of the association and position us advantageously in the marketplace.
 Many committees are open to all members, while others require invitation.
 Click here for more information, or contact Sandi Goad at (202) 289-3142.